HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 # Skills of a technical writer

-While I can (and will) describe a typical day in the life of a technical writer, I think it's useful to first share the skills that one uses in their job.
+While I will describe a typical day in the life of a technical writer, I think it's useful to first share the skills that one uses in their job.
 One of the main reasons I switched from software engineering to technical writing is because the skills I excelled at mapped to those most needed by technical writers.